-Most event organisers create a Twitter list of event guests (the Soulful PR 2017 Twitter list is here) and a dedicated online community for delegates to connect before and after the event (Soulful PR Live has a dedicated Facebook community).
+Most event organisers create a Twitter list of event guests (the Your Year in PR 2017 Twitter list is here) and a dedicated online community for delegates to connect before and after the event (Your Year in PR has a dedicated Facebook community).
 This means you can check out guests and speakers ahead of the event and identify any you’d like to connect with.

 Spending time chatting to other guests ahead of the event will make it much easier to connect with people In Real Life (IRL) and give you plenty of potential ice breakers e.g. ‘I love your Twitter profile picture’ or ‘really enjoyed that article you shared about x’.
-The event hashtag for Soulful PR Live is #SPRLive17.
+The event hashtag for Your Year in PR is #YYIPR17.

 Many people will be arriving early and/or staying on after the event.
 So if you want to make the best use of your time, reach out ahead of the event to the people you’d love to connect with and see if they’re free for a short meeting outside of the formal event activities.

 There’s nothing worse than getting to an event late.
 Not only will you arrive feeling flustered, you’ll also miss out on valuable networking time.
 So book travel well in advance, make sure you have the exact address for the venue and plan your route from the station/airport/car park.
 Stake out a nearby cafe in case you arrive early (the hour or so leading up to the start of an event can be a stressful time for event organisers, so it’s best not to arrive before the official start time).

 At many events, guests will have taken the initiative to organise evening drinks (the night before) and breakfast meetings on the day.
 Your Year in PR has both – check out the Facebook community for details.

 3. Be active on social media during the event